Unicompartmental Knee Replacement

 The knee joint is divided into three compartments.
 The medial compartment, the lateral compartment and the patellofemoral compartment.
 A unicompartmental (partial) knee replacement is a prosthesis which replaces only one compartment of the knee.
 This is usually the medial compartment.

 In a standard total knee replacement all three compartments are generally replaced.
-In a number of patients the arthritic process only affects the medial compartment.
+In a number of patients the arthritic process only affects the medial or lateral compartment.
 Provided certain conditions are fulfilled it may be more appropriate to undertake a partial knee replacement instead.
-This involves resurfacing the diseased medial compartment with metal components and placing a mobile, wear resistant, plastic bearing between the metal components
+This involves resurfacing the diseased medial or lateral compartment with metal components and placing a wear resistant, plastic bearing between the metal components

 What are the advantages of unicompartmental (partial) knee replacement?